 \subsection{Privacy Preserving Frameworks}

 In a VFL system, security and privacy issues usually focus on the exchanged messages, whatever training or serving.
 Therefore, it is significant to protect these private information as well as maximizing the training utility.
-Some popular techniques, such as DP, SMC and HE, can be adopted for this issue but usually induce other damages to the learning system. \begin{itemize} \item[$\bullet$]\textbf{Differential privacy.} DP is a popular research direction to enhance the privacy level based on theoretical guarantees~\cite{Abuadbba2020Sun}.
+Some popular techniques, such as DP, SMPC and HE, can be adopted for this issue but usually induce other damages to the learning system. \begin{itemize} \item[$\bullet$]\textbf{Differential privacy.} DP is a popular research direction to enhance the privacy level based on theoretical aspects~\cite{Abuadbba2020Sun}.
 Along with other privacy enhancing techniques, such as data shuffle, driving a tight bound for the privacy loss is beneficial to obtaining a better tarde-off between utility and privacy.
-Specifically, for the high efficiency requirement, against the inference attack, DP will be a good selection via perturbing the backward output or local bottom networks as we show in our experiments. \item[$\bullet$]\textbf{Secure multi-party computing.} SMC is used to design various privacy-preserving protocols by involving encryption and protocol design, which is also worth investigating for VFL systems, especially for the limited communication and computation resources.
-Compared with DP, SMC techniques can maintain the original utility, but incurs a higher computational and communicational complexities due to cipher inflation and more information interaction. \item[$\bullet$]\textbf{Homomorphic encryption.} The high complexity is a key bottleneck to consider HE when developing security and privacy methods for federated networks.
-Due to the limited number of operations allowed by HE, such as addition and multiplication, thus the nonlinear operation requires some well-designed approximate functions and performance losses are inevitable.
+Specifically, for the high efficiency requirement, against the inference attack, DP will be a good selection via perturbing the backward output or local bottom networks. \item[$\bullet$]\textbf{Secure multi-party computing.} SMPC is used to design various privacy-preserving protocols by involving encryption and protocol design, which is also worth investigating for VFL systems, especially for the limited communication and computation resources.
+Compared with DP, this mechanism can maintain the original utility, but incurs a higher complexity due to cipher inflation and more information interaction. \item[$\bullet$]\textbf{Homomorphic encryption.} The high complexity is a key bottleneck to consider HE when developing security and privacy methods for federated networks.
+Only the addition and multiplication can be achieved by HE, thus the nonlinear operation requires some well-designed approximate functions and performance losses are inevitable.
 Fortunately, it can be simplified or used to protect the key messages as a part of protocol. \end{itemize}

-Overall, there always exists a trade-off between privacy, efficiency and utility, in which it is more practical to select appropriate privacy and security settings for specific customer requirements.
+Overall, there always exists a trade-off between security, efficiency and utility, in which it is more practical to select proper techniques and privacy levels for specific customer requirements.